mmontalbo/grim_rust/wip.md

 - Viewer spike: add a simple full-screen quad render path that blits the decoded background while we work toward real room geometry, and overlay actor placement markers derived from the new replay snapshot data.
+- Fullscreen shader fix: correct the UV mapping on the blit triangle so Manny's Office backgrounds render at full scale, removing the lower-corner zoom seen earlier and aligning the PNG dump with the raw decoder output.
+- Test hook: lightweight unit tests exercise the render-diff guard so `cargo test -p grim_viewer` keeps the verification threshold and failure messaging honest even on headless machines.